jnduli/blog_jnduli.co.ke/content/postgresql_comment_system_with_recursive_ctes.rst

            select b, a + b from fib where b < 100

        ) SELECT a from fib;

+5. The last select statement: `SELECT a from fib limit 20;` picks the information from the result table.
+Limiting this too can cause the infinite recursion to stop.

 Detailed explanation of how this works can be found here:
 `CTE Read me <https://wiki.postgresql.org/wiki/CTEReadme>`_